Jacinda Ardern and Clarke Gayford wedding: Billionaire's homestead venue, Lorde to sing - NZ Herald

 The Herald on Sunday understands the couple will be tying the knot at the farm homestead at Nick's Head Station at Muriwai, near Gisborne.

-The property is owned by hedge fund billionaire John Griffin and his wife Amy, who reportedly also own the most expensive townhouse in New York worth $7.1 million.
+The property is owned by hedge fund billionaire John Griffin and his wife Amy, who reportedly also own the most expensive townhouse in New York worth USD$77.1 million (NZD$113 million).

 But not everyone is impressed; with the owner of the original planned wedding venue saying he was set to issue the couple with another invoice for a $5000 cancellation fee.

-The farm homestead is in the process of being revonated for the second time in a matter of months ahead of the wedding.
+The farm homestead is in the process of being renovated for the second time in a matter of months ahead of the wedding.

 The work was recently completed by Virginia Fisher, an accomplished interior designer famously known for her work at Huka Lodge, Kinloch Manor, Millbrook, and Wharekauhau.